-Did either of those questions feel like reading a foreign language?
+Do either of these questions feel like reading a foreign language?

-And, whether you’re new to the world of wine, or a seasoned drinker expanding your knowledge, there is always something more to learn.
+Whether you’re new to the world of wine, or an enthusiast expanding your knowledge, there is always something more to learn.

-So let’s take a closer look at the differences between Chardonnay vs Pinot Grigio vs Sauvignon Blanc, breaking down their histories, tasting notes, and some of our recommended food pairings.
-And, of course, we’ll answer your common white wine questions, like, “Is Sauvignon Blanc sweet or dry?”
+We’ll look at the differences between Chardonnay vs Pinot Grigio vs Sauvignon Blanc, breaking down their histories, tasting notes, and some recommended food pairings.
+We’ll answer some common white wine questions, like, “Is Sauvignon Blanc sweet or dry?”

 An introduction to 5 popular types of white wines

-It’s always nice to know what some of the most common varieties of white wine are.
-There are many – oh so many – white wines out there to choose from.
-But, for the sake of brevity, we’ll share five of our favorites.
+It’s nice to know the most common varieties of white wine.
+There are many – oh so many – white wines to choose from.
+For the sake of brevity, we’ll share five of our favorites.

-When many people think of white wine, they immediately picture Chardonnay.
+When people think of white wine, most immediately picture Chardonnay.
 Rightly so, as it is the most popular white wine varietal in the United States.

-Chardonnay represents a span of styles depending on the winemaking methods and if the wine was oaked or unoaked.
-What that means for you is that a glass of Chardonnay can be anything from buttery and creamy to minerally and acidic.
-That being said, it is often quite dry, with a medium to full body and hints of butter, tropical fruit, and spice.
+Chardonnay represents a span of styles depending on the winemaking methods, including oaked and unoaked.
+A glass of Chardonnay can be anything from buttery and creamy to minerally and bright.
+It is often quite dry, with a medium to full body and hints of butter, tropical fruit, and spice.

-The range of tasting notes from bottle to bottle and vineyard to vineyard is just one of the reasons Chardonnay has launched to fame – there’s a glass out there for everyone and every taste preference.
+The range of flavors from bottle to bottle and vineyard to vineyard suggests why Chardonnay has launched to fame – there’s a glass for everyone and most taste preferences.

-Pinot Grigio is a very drinkable wine and the second most popular white wine variety sold in the United States.
+Pinot Grigio is the second most popular white wine variety sold in the United States.
 It has a great balance of being dry to off-dry and crisply refreshing, with notes of pear and mineral on the nose.

-You’ll find Pinot Grigio pairs really well with lighter fare and seafood, and is equally as wonderful when enjoyed by itself.
+You’ll find Pinot Grigio pairs really well with lighter fare and seafood, and is equally as wonderful when enjoyed simply as a cocktail.

 Like Chardonnay, Sauvignon Blanc is a white wine with a variety of styles and flavors.
 It often offers a bold punch of acidity and can range from tropically fruity to green and herbaceous to earthy and flinty.
-Indeed, no two bottles of Sauvignon Blanc are exactly alike, which is what makes it such a fun white wine to explore.
+Indeed, no two bottles of Sauvignon Blanc are alike, making it a fun white wine to explore.

-Sauvignon Blanc is slightly less popular than Chardonnay or Pinot Grigio, but not to any fault of its own.
-It simply didn’t gain international fame until the 1980s (but more on that later).
-In fact, some Chardonnay and Pinot Grigio drinkers may be surprised to find they even prefer Sauvignon Blanc after taking a chance on this crisp, zesty wine.
+Sauvignon Blanc is slightly less popular than Chardonnay or Pinot Grigio.
+It didn’t achieve international recognition until the 1980s.
+Staunch Chardonnay and Pinot Grigio drinkers may be surprised to find they even prefer Sauvignon Blanc after exploring this crisp, zesty wine.

-Riesling is a white wine from Germany that can be anywhere from very sweet to bone dry.
-The sweet varieties age quite well – even better than some red wines – and there are multiple Riesling dessert wines on the market.
+Riesling is a white wine from Germany and can lean from very sweet to bone dry.
+The sweet varieties age quite well – and there are many Riesling dessert wines on the market.

 Rieslings are aromatic white wines with floral notes and hints of mineral, petrol, and earth.
 They pair beautifully with spicy foods, especially Asian cuisine.

 Gewürztraminer is an incredibly aromatic and vivacious white wine.
-But, for all its vibrance and versatility, it’s possible you’ve never heard of or tried it.
-Although it’s quite popular in Europe, white wine Gewürztraminer hasn’t caught on here in the United States as much as some of its drier white wine relatives.
+For all its vibrance and versatility, it’s probable you’ve never heard of or tried it.
+Quite popular in Europe, white wine Gewürztraminer hasn’t achieved recognition in the United States as much as some of its other white wine relatives.

-It’s a shame, because Gewürztraminer is alluring and exotic.
-It’s also the perfect drink for everything from a light summer brunch to a heavy Thanksgiving feast.
-The tasting notes?
-Think rose petals, lychee, and the aromas of pumpkin pie spice – from nutmeg to cinnamon to clove.
+Gewürztraminer is alluring and exotic.
+It’s also the perfect drink for many situations, from a light summer brunch to a heavy Thanksgiving feast.
+As far as tasting notes, think rose petals, lychee, and the aromas of pumpkin pie spice – from nutmeg to cinnamon to clove.
 It can be bone dry to slightly sweet.

-Now that you’ve been introduced to a small part of the white wine family, it’s time to take a closer look at the three whites that are often compared – and confused – with each other: Chardonnay, Pinot Grigio, and Sauvignon Blanc.
+Having reviews these selections of the white wine family, there are three whites that are often compared – and confused – Chardonnay, Pinot Grigio, and Sauvignon Blanc.

-These popular types of white wine have more in common than you might think, which is why it’s so easy to get them mixed up.
-All three are made from just the flesh of the grapes and they all vary in their flavors depending on the region from which they originated, as well as the individual choices of the winemakers.
+These popular white wines have quite a lot in common, which is why it’s easy to confuse them.
+All three are made from just the flesh of the grapes, not the skins.
+They vary in flavor depending on the region from which they originated, as well as individual choices made by the winemakers.

-But there are some distinctive differences we can name that set Pinot Grigio vs Sauvignon Blanc vs Chardonnay apart from each other.
+There are distinctive differences that set Pinot Grigio, Sauvignon Blanc and Chardonnay apart.

 A comparison of Pinot Grigio and Sauvignon Blanc

-At a glance, Pinot Grigio and Sauvignon Blanc may seem quite similar.
-To help you set them apart, we’ll start by looking back at their origins.
+At a glance, Pinot Grigio and Sauvignon Blanc seem quite similar in the glass.
+We’ll start by looking back at their origins.